jdrumgoole/quick-start-python-and-mongodb/ep004-PyMongo-Update.md

 working directory.

-to restore the data to a local `mongod` make sure you are running `mongod` locally and just run `mongorestore`
+to restore the data to a local `mongod` make sure you are running `mongod` locally and just run `mongorestore` in the same directory as you ran `mongodump`.

 ```bash
 $ mongorestore